Leslie Crawford "Les" Copeland

 [Uni-Record Melody 202655]

 Leslie C. Copeland was born in rural Kansas in 1887 to Willis Emerson Copeland and Fannie Amelia Searles, who were originally from Maine and New York respectively.
 Later accounts in census and, surprisingly, U.S. passport records vary, usually putting his birth at 1890.
 But military and earlier census records confirm the 1887 year of birth.
-Leslie was the youngest of six children, having been preceded by Ellen (1870 - with Willis' first wife Edwina Lincoln) and Clarence Calvin (2/4/1875),cabbage leaf rag cover both born in Missouri, Edwin Lincoln (4/5/1877), and Jessie Edith (9/30/1881), both born in or near Peoria, Illinois, and sister Annete "Nettie" Lillian (2/24/1884), who was also born in Kansas.
+Leslie was the youngest of six children, having been preceded by Ellen (1870 - with Willis' first wife Edwina Lincoln) and Clarence Calvin (2/4/1875), both born in Missouri, Edwin Lincoln (4/5/1877), and Jessie Edith (9/30/1881), both born in or near Peoria, Illinois, and sister Annete "Nettie" Lillian (2/24/1884), who was also born in Kansas.
 Growing up in the Wichita area, Leslie's exposure to ragtime would largely have been from traveling musicians, some from as close as nearby Missouri, an early source of authentic ragtime styles.
 He was shown living in Wichita for the 1900 enumeration at age 13 with older sisters Jessie and Nellie still in the home.
 He also was an acquaintance of S. Brunson Campbell, a white player who had studied with Scott Joplin in Sedalia, Missouri.
 The period of their acquaintance or when they first met is unclear, although both grew up in Kansas and were relatively close in age.

 In his late teens, having become a fairly accomplished pianist, Les started working with traveling shows, soon landing a job with the famous Lew Dockstader Minstrels.
 With this troupe he not only saw much of the Midwest and Eastern United States, but also went to England and Europe to perform in front of royalty.
 Brun Campbell recalled him performing Scott Joplin rags for the King of England, but the validity of this claim is uncertain.
 Singer Al Jolson was part of this troupe for a time as well, predating and possibly overlapping Copeland's tenure.
 The 1910 census showed Les lodging with the troupe in Houston, Texas, listed as a theater actor, indicating the possibility that he did more than just play, common in minstrelsy.
 In a 1909 newspaper clipping, Les is mentioned in his capacity as a pianologist as the brother of the "famous Brady Copeland," although searches found nobody during that period going by that name.
+Copeland in his blackface character as part of the Dockstader company. | It was possibly his older brother Edwin going by that name, as Edwin listed actor as his occupation on his 1918 draft card, but no confirmation was made.
+Photos from 1909 and 1910 tend to show Les made up in blackface, a common minstrelsy tool of that time.

 Copeland's first rag, Cabbage Leaf, had already been published by this time in Wichita.
 In 1911 he would write the Dockstader Rag, named for and dedicated to his first important employer, and played for a time in Dockstader shows, as was his Invitation Rag.
 Both were published in New York City in 1912 and 1911 respectively by the somewhat dominant house of Jerome Remick & Company.
 Les was also performing in the city more often by this time.
 Historian Dave Jasen has categorized many of his rags as comprised of styles prevalent at least a decade prior, which would echo his earliest influences in Wichita.